droidinteractive/Box2DLights/README.md

 * Gamma corrected colors.
 * Handler class to do all the work.
 * Query method for testing is point inside of light/shadow

+Notes:
+Compiled and tested with libgdx nightlies 2013-06-29